ppy/osu-wiki/news/2020-19-11-mappers-report-september-october.md

 ## <a id="within-bn-nat"></a>Within the Beatmap Nominators and NAT

 The cycle of life never ends.
-And this goes the same for the cycle of Beatmap Nominators!
+And the same goes for the cycle of Beatmap Nominators!
 As every month we show you who joined the team and who left the team!

 ### BN Additions